Anan51/TDTbot/wit_data/zones/reach/encounters/a_hole_in_reality.md

 tdt$hole_touch

 You are curious as to what this strange energy is.
 You slowly raise your hand and touch the edge of the wobbly portal horizon... instantly you begin to feel your body fade from reality
-> __Constitution Save__: :game_die: ≤ 6: Unable to resist the portal's pull, go back `!r 1d6` floors then `!r 1d5` floors forward and take 1/2 ❤️ per floor traveled. __Intelligence Check__: :game_die: ≥ 10: You quickly ascertain the portals potential and make it jettison you forward through space go `!r 1d3` floors forward
+> CHOOSE ONE - __Constitution Save__: :game_die: ≤ 6: Unable to resist the portal's pull, go back `!r 1d3` floors then `!r 1d2` floors forward and take  -❤️ per floor traveled. __Intelligence Check__: :game_die: ≥ 10: You quickly ascertain the portals potential and make it jettison you forward through space go `!r 1d3` floors forward

 -------------
 tdt$hole_punch